-This is a continuous ongoing project to improve and adapt our motorhome for our full-time RV lifestyle.
+This blog is a continuous ongoing project to improve and adapt our Winnebago View motorhome as we continue our full-time RV lifestyle.

-These upgrades and modifications are applicable to both the Winnebago View and Winnebago Navion Class C motorhome as well as applicable to most any RV.
+The awesome thing about these upgrades and modifications is they are applicable to both the Winnebago View and Winnebago Navion as well as applicable to other small Class C motorhomes.

 Which of our Winnebago View upgrades or modifications would you like to see?